 Clematis Care Must-Knows

-Bloom time of clematis varies depending on the species.
+Bloom time of clematis varies, depending on the species.
 Many new varieties are rebloomers, but most of the older types will only bloom during one season of the year.
 However, even after blooming, clematis flowers still add interest to the plant.
 As the seed heads mature, they expand to become fluffy balls that look pretty dried in floral arrangements.
-Some varieties can become invasive in a garden setting, so deadhead bloooms to prevent overpopulation of clematis.
+Some varieties can become invasive in a garden setting, so deadhead blooms to prevent overpopulation of clematis.

 Pruning clematis is quite simple.
 There are three main classes of clematis when it comes to pruning: Group 1, 2, and 3.
 These group numbers tell you how to prune your clematis.
 To start, no matter what group number you have, it's always a good idea to give new plants a good pruning in spring during their first year.